amit9oct/amit9oct.github.io/aboutme.md

 subtitle: Amitayush Thakur
 ---

+I'm Amitayush Thakur working as Graduate Research Assistant at UT Austin under the supervision of [Dr. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).

+My research interest is program sythesis from natural language and input-output hints.
+I am also interested in interpretability of Deep Neural Nets through symbols.

-I am Software Engineer 2 at Microsoft, where I work in Azure Backup Team.
+Before joining UT, I worked as Software Engineer 2 at Microsoft in Distributed Systems, and before that as a research intern at Microsoft Research.

 I did my Bachelors in Computer Science and Masters in Mathematics at [BITS Pilani](https://www.bits-pilani.ac.in/).
-I am interested in Machine Learning, Deep Learning, Causal Inference, and Program Synthesis.

 Besides that, I also enjoy teaching mathematics to kids in new innovative ways, solving fun mathematics problems, reading about number theory and cryptography.